-Where a Member has left practice temporarily or reduced the amount of time given to practise by reason of pregnancy or childbirth or in order to care for her own children below school age, she will be entitled to increase her limit of cover to the same limit she had previously been provided with without having to pay any additional premium.
+Where a Member has ceased practice temporarily or reduced the amount of time given to practice by reason of pregnancy or childbirth or in order to care for his or her own children below school age, he or she will be entitled to increase his or her limit of cover to the same limit he or she had previously been provided with without having to pay any additional premium.

-Bar Mutual’s cover automatically applies to public access and licensed access work where the self-employed barrister has undertaken whatever training is required in accordance with Bar Standards Board requirements.
+Bar Mutual’s cover automatically applies to public access and licensed access work where the self-employed barrister or (in the case of an entity) the fee-earner undertaking the work on behalf of an entity has undertaken whatever training is required in accordance with Bar Standards Board requirements.
 Members should declare the percentage of their fees earned from these types of work in the Renewal Form.

 Pupils are insured under their pupillage supervisor’s policy.
 The same terms, conditions and limits of cover apply to the insurance provided to the pupil.
-As soon as barristers commence self-employed practice after completing pupillage they must complete and return the Application for Membership and Insurance Form.
+As soon as self-employed barristers commence practice on their own behalf after completing pupillage, they must complete and return the Application for Membership and Insurance Form.

-Every retired self-employed barrister is entitled to a minimum of £500,000 of cover free of charge for as long as Bar Mutual continues to provide professional indemnity insurance to the practising Bar as a whole.
+Every retired self-employed barrister is entitled to £500,000 of cover free of charge for as long as Bar Mutual continues to provide professional indemnity insurance to the self-employed Bar as a whole.